Sarah-aljuaid-data/Arabic-Sentiment-Classification-with-Fine-Tuning-and-PEFT/README.md

 - Statistical analysis
 - Result visualization

-### `figures/`

-Contains the figures generated from the experimental results and used for visualizing performance and computational trade-offs.

 ## Reproducing the Experiments

 The experiments were developed in **Google Colab** using a CUDA-enabled GPU environment.